c. myers live – Living in a 0% Rate Environment

 Welcome to c. myers live

-We recognize that credit union leaders are facing uncertainties now more than ever.
+We recognize that financial leaders are facing uncertainties now more than ever.
 Conversations with our clients are happening daily to help with strategic thinking, strategic planning, and financial modeling.
 C. myers live is an opportunity to take these conversations to the masses.
 Stay tuned for a future opportunity to join c. myers and others in a live conversation.

 There is power in understanding potential financial impacts of living in a 0% rate environment.

 Remain calm.
 The industry net worth ratio is about the same today as it was entering the last economic crisis.

 Just a few What-Ifs to consider.
 Run your what-ifs individually to isolate the impact of each.
 Then run a combination to see ahead-of-time the possible financial outcomes of multiple events.

 - Show 2nd mortgages being refinanced to first mortgages and lower the rate on the 1st mortgage portfolio due to a refinancing boom